How Experiential Technologies Enhance the Arts, Perception, and Culture

 What emerges with respect to new technologies is not some superior medium for communicating feelings, ideas, and memories.

-Rather, with immersive technologies like 360° cameras and VR, and with AI machine learning creating new art forms, we are simply forging further into the frontiers of imagination and intellect.
+Rather, with immersive technologies like 360° cameras and VR content, and with AI machine learning creating new art forms, we are simply forging further into the frontiers of imagination and intellect.

 Author's Note: While I was writing this piece several questions came to mind: